Pilgrim Challenge 2026 is now open for booking!

 NSAIDs analgesic action is not significantly greater than paracetamol for musculoskeletal injury but does have a higher risk profile, with side-effects including asthma exacerbation, gastrointestinal and kidney failure, amongst others.
 If you are on a very long race and require analgesia, Paracetamol is a safer drug.

-For more advice or to discuss personal circumstances, please speak to our medical team or your own doctor before you race.
+For more advice, please speak to your own doctor before you race.

 Foot care